sigbit/mcp-auth-proxy/README.md

 - stdio (when a command is specified): MCP endpoint is https://{your-domain}/mcp.
 - SSE/HTTP (when a URL is specified): MCP endpoint uses the backend’s original path (no conversion).

+> Don't want the proxy to manage TLS?
+Add `--no-auto-tls` so you can terminate TLS elsewhere or keep the backend on plain HTTP.

 ## Why not MCP Gateway?

 mcp-auth-proxy: **A lightweight proxy that adds authentication to any MCP server** (optional stdio→HTTP(S) conversion)